akvydula/data_Vydula_2025_LNPS/README.md

 The repository consists of two folders:
 Maps
-  -20deg map used from PDS (obtained from LP GRS and NS) -5deg map used from PDS (obtailed from LP GRS and NS -5 compositions used in Wilson 2021, rebinned to 2 deg resolution
+  -20deg map used from PDS (obtained from LP GRS and NS)

+  -5deg map used from PDS (obtailed from LP GRS and NS)

 MCNP results
   -20deg map, latitude independent temperature

   -20deg map, latitude dependent temperature

   -5deg map, latitude dependent temperature

-  -5 compositions used in Wilson 2021, latitude independent temperature
+  -five compositions used in Wilson 2021, latitude independent temperature

+MCNP results are reported as current tallys without source flux normalization in 400 energy bins that are equally spaced between 1e-9 to 1e4 MeV.